-It is part of the , series and is a This fantasy is a hardcover edition on March 1, 2003 and has 304 pages.
+It is part of the , series and is a fantasy on March 1, 2003 and has 304 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, The Will of the Empress, Melting Stones
+Other books by this author which I have reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, The Will of the Empress, Melting Stones, Battle Magic

 Fourth in The Circle Opens fantasy series for middle-grade readers (and eighth in the overall Emelan Universe) revolving around a circle of four friends.
 The focus in Shatterglass is on Tris and Keth Warder.

 This is the conclusion for this second quartet of stories in the Emelan Universe.
 I’m hoping that the next, The Will of the Empress, finds the friends back together.

 I’m with Tris.
 I don’t like these people with their obsession with cleansing and the untouchable.
 With torturing the prathmuni from the start.
 Their sense of equality is definitely skewed.
 And she gets her own revenge at the end…ROFLMAO…wait’ll you read that!